DUNovalok/du-lua-periscope/README.md

 Dual Universe Periscope script:

+ I don't play DU anymore, so maybe this code will be useful to someone someday.

 Link programming board 1 to manual switch, then paste the periscope-PB configuration.json in programming board 1

 Link this manual switch to programming board 2, then paste the periscope-PB-fix configuration.json in programming board 2